avramandrei/OpenNIG/README.md

 ### Clone repository

-If you want to use OpenNNG as a command line interface where the processes of training, evaluating etc. are all automated, run the following commands:
+If you want to use OpenNNG as a command line interface:

 ```
 git clone https://github.com/avramandrei/OpenNNG.git